bitmovin/bitmovin-player-react-native/CONTRIBUTING.md

 - `yarn example android`: run the example app on Android.
 - `yarn example ios`: run the example app on iOS.

-### Sending a pull request

-> **Working on your first pull request?** You can learn how from this _free_ series: [How to Contribute to an Open Source Project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

-When you're sending a pull request:

-- Prefer small pull requests focused on one change.
-- Verify that linters and tests are passing.
-- Review the documentation to make sure it looks good.
-- Follow the pull request template when opening a pull request.
-- For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

 ## Publishing

 Publishing happens automatically on GH Actions whenever a new tag is pushed.
 The package is built, sent to npmjs